jigpu/linuxwacom-wiki-archive/wiki/Linuxwacom_HOWTO.md

 Option "ScreenNo" "theScreenNumber"

-<span style="background:#00ffff">I've seen displays with Xinerama in
+<span style="border:2px solid #00ffff; background:#00ffff">I've seen
-their xorg.conf files in fact fall into TwinView setup since the whole desktop is reported as one screen.
+displays with Xinerama in their xorg.conf files in fact fall into TwinView setup since the whole desktop is reported as one screen.
 Use xsetwacom get stylus NumScreen to see how many screen you have.
 You need to use this command without adding any screen mapping related options in your xorg.conf file for Wacom device.
 If the command only reports one screen but you actually have two screen on the system, you are running a TwinView setup.
 If it reports more than one screen, you are in Xinerama setup.</span>

 **Xinerama setup**